 The third change is that, from 1 April 2014, any actual pay paid by the Scheme employer to a reservist during Reserve Forces Service Leave is not pensionable.
-Note that whilst on reserve forces service leave the employee and the Ministry of

-Defence pay contributions on the amount of Assumed Pensionable Pay (see section 11).
+Note that whilst on reserve forces service leave the employee and the Ministry of Defence pay contributions on the amount of Assumed Pensionable Pay (see section 11).

-The full list of exclusions from pensionable pay is shown below:
+The full list of exclusions from Pensionable Pay is shown below:

-- a) any sum which has not had income tax liability determined on it; - b) any travelling, subsistence or other allowance paid in respect of expenses incurred in relation to the employment; - c) any payment in consideration of loss of holidays; - d) any payment in lieu of notice to terminate a contract of employment; - e) any payment as an inducement not to terminate employment before the payment is made; - f) any amount treated as the money value to the employee of the provision of a motor vehicle or any amount paid in lieu of such provision; - g) any payment in consideration of loss of future pensionable payments or benefits; - h) any award of compensation (excluding any sum representing arrears of pay) for the purpose of achieving equal pay in relation to other employees; - i) any payment made by the Scheme employer to a member on reserve forces service leave; - j) returning officer, or acting returning officer fees other than fees paid in respect of- - (i) local government elections, - (ii) elections for the National Assembly for Wales, - (iii) Parliamentary elections, or - (iv) European Parliamentary elections.
+- (a) any sum which has not had income tax liability determined on it; - (b) any travelling, subsistence or other allowance paid in respect of expenses incurred in relation to the employment; - (c) any payment in consideration of loss of holidays; - (d) any payment in lieu of notice to terminate a contract of employment; - (e) any payment as an inducement not to terminate employment before the payment is made; - (f) any amount treated as the money value to the employee of the provision of a motor vehicle or any amount paid in lieu of such provision; - (g) any payment in consideration of loss of future pensionable payments or benefits; - (h) any award of compensation (excluding any sum representing arrears of pay) for the purpose of achieving equal pay in relation to other employees; - (i) any payment made by the Scheme employer to a member on reserve forces service leave; - (j) returning officer, or acting returning officer fees other than fees paid in respect of- - (i) local government elections, - (ii) elections for the National Assembly for Wales, - (iii) Parliamentary elections, or - (iv) European Parliamentary elections.

-The LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014 provide that to the above list should be added 'any supplement paid in recognition of the difference in contribution rates between members of the principal civil service pension scheme and the 2008 or 2014 Schemes.'
+The LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014 provide that to the above list should be added 'any supplement paid in recognition of the difference in contribution rates between members of the principal civil service pension scheme and the 2008 or 2014 LGPS Schemes.'

-- a) to an employee whose employment transferred on 1 April 1996 to the Environment Agency or to such an employee who subsequently transferred on 1 April 2013 to the Natural Resources Body for Wales; or - b) to an employee whose employment transferred on 1 April 2010 from the Learning and Skills Council for England to a local authority or to London Councils Limited.
+- (a) to an employee whose employment transferred on 1 April 1996 to the Environment Agency or to such an employee who subsequently transferred on 1 April 2013 to the Natural Resources Body for Wales; or - (b) to an employee whose employment transferred on 1 April 2010 from the Learning and Skills Council for England to a local authority or to London Councils Limited,

-The LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014 also provide that, despite the entry at (f) above, if:
+The LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014 also provide that, despite the entry at (f) above, if

-- a) an employee's pensionable pay at both 31 December 1992 and 31 March 1998 included an amount treated as the money value to the employee of the provision of a motor vehicle or any amount paid in lieu of such provision, or - b) an employee was, immediately before 2 May 1995 in the process of converting the provision of a motor vehicle into an amount paid in lieu of such provision where the process was concluded before 1 July 1995 and the employee's pensionable pay at 31 March 1998 included such an amount, the relevant amount remains pensionable until:

-- the member stops being provided with a motor vehicle or an amount representing the money value of the provision of a vehicle, or - the member leaves employment with the employer who was employing him / her on 31 December 1992.
-If the member is compulsorily transferred to another Scheme employer, the amount remains pensionable.
+- (a) an employee's pensionable pay at both 31 December 1992 and 31 March 1998 included an amount treated as the money value to the employee of the provision of a motor vehicle or any amount paid in lieu of such provision, or - (b) an employee was, immediately before 2 May 1995 in the process of converting the provision of a motor vehicle into an amount paid in lieu of such provision where the process was concluded before 1 July 1995 and the employee's pensionable pay at 31 March 1998 included such an amount, the relevant amount remains pensionable until such time as the member leaves employment with the employer who was employing him / her on 31 December 1992 (otherwise than as a result of a transfer to another Scheme employer which is beyond the employee's control) or ceases to be provided with a motor vehicle or an amount representing the money value to him / her of the provision of such a vehicle.